dnlsyfq/ps_react/README.md

 class component offer more powerful way to build , class allow to use state

+state
+1. component state - state that is specific to a component and not share outside of component
+2. application state - data available to entire application

 * convert function to class
 ```